bbchung/clighter/README.md

 ### g:ClighterCompileArgs

-Clighter will pass these args to libclang to parse the code.
-Notice that bad options will cause clighter not working even crashing.
-For convenience, you can use mksession to save this option.
+Clighter pass g:ClighterCompileArgs to libclang while parsing the code.
+Notice that an improper setting may cause clighter failing even crashing.
+Clighter doesn't provide its mechanism to load compilation args from an external file for each project like [YouCompleteMe][ycm], however vim sessions can help you to do that.

 Default: `["-Iinclude"]`
 ```vim